ericstefano/mangaList/README.md

 ### `npm run json-server`

-Start the local database at [http://localhost:8000](http://localhost:3000)
+Start the local database at [http://localhost:8000](http://localhost:3000).

 ⚠️ **IMPORTANT!
 Run this command before running `npm start`** ⚠️

+You will need to open more terminals to run other commands.

 ### `npm start`